CoreFiling is often called upon to review new XBRL taxonomies. Here are some of the most common mistakes we find and what can be done to avoid them.

 Testing for these errors should be as simple as validating the taxonomy prior to release.
 However, it would be much better to avoid them entirely and for that we need to understand how they come about.
 The evidence points towards these being primarily human error, where low level tools have failed to provide the developers of the taxonomy with sufficient protection.

-CoreFiling have found that process that exposes formula writers to constructs such as variableSetFilterArcs and assertionSets is too low level to efficiently write error-free formula.
+CoreFiling have found that processes that exposes formula writers to constructs such as variableSetFilterArcs and assertionSets is too low level to efficiently write error-free formula.
 The answer is to define rules using high level definitions and then generate the XBRL syntax automatically.
 When automated formula generation is coupled with automated test case generation, even complex checks are made simple and robust enough for non-developers to write and publish free of errors.

 Packaging Errors

 Proper packaging of a taxonomy means that configuring a piece of XBRL software can be as simple as dropping the package in.
-While the XII packaging specification is arguably the simplest document in the XBRL suite, only 75% of the taxonomies looked at were correctly packaged with typical errors being typographical errors in entry point addresses, required folders missing or no packaging at all.
+While the XII packaging specification is arguably the simplest document in the XBRL suite, only 75% of the taxonomies looked at were correctly packaged, with typical errors being typographical errors in entry point addresses, required folders missing or no packaging at all.

-In a similar way to formula issues, these usually come down to human error.
+Similarly to formula issues, these usually come down to human error.
 However, in this case, the issue is not with difficulty, rather it is assumed to be the fiddly nature of dealing with long web addresses and the need to zip up files and folders precisely.
 Again, scripting or other automation of the packaging process is the solution.
 In order to assist the community with packaging (and since the specification started at CoreFiling) we have released a package generator for all to use as part of CoreFiling Labs (requires sign-up).

 Inconsistent Versioning